Gentle Giant: Reunions

 Despite having seen many of their progressive rock contemporaries reunite for tours, Gentle Giant are notable for having consistently refused to reunite as a full band.
 In 1997, the Gentle Giant fanbase unsuccessfully attempted to persuade the members to perform a reunion concert.
 Reasons cited by members for their rejection include busy schedules, health problems, lack of practice on instruments, and other personal reasons.
 Asked about a possible reunion in 1995, Phil Shulman replied: "We lead such disparate lives now and different lifestyles, different attitudes...
 I think it's impossible".
-In 1998, Ray Shulman said: "For me and Derek, the disruption to our lives now, I can't see how it would be worth it.
-It would be very difficult.
-The whole process would take such a long time and you would have to give up what ever you are doing.
-We both have careers independent of GG".

 There have been two collaborative efforts featuring between two and four of the band members, neither of which has been identified as a formal reunion of Gentle Giant.
 The first was a collaboration between four former Gentle Giant members – Kerry Minnear, John Weathers, Gary Green, and Phil Shulman (who only participated as a lyricist).
 This group recorded three new songs based on old Kerry Minnear demos for the 2004 Scraping the Barrel box set ("Home Again", "Moog Fugue", and "Move Over").
 The band members recorded their parts separately and never reunited in person.

 In 2008, a partial reunion of Gentle Giant involved the creation of a new band called Rentle Giant, in order to play Gentle Giant material.
 This band featured former members guitarist Gary Green and drummer Malcolm Mortimore.
 They recruited three noted jazz-fusion musicians to complete the band, with Roger Carey on bass and vocals, Andy Williams on guitar, and John Donaldson on piano and keyboards.
 Green contributed lead vocals to some of the songs.